This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Homemade Whipped Cream – I like to whip up a batch of homemade whip with heavy whipping cream, powdered sugar, and more lemon zest.

-How to Make A Lemon Cake with Raspberry Filling
+How to Make a Lemon Raspberry Poke Cake

 - Combine the wet ingredients: In a bowl, mix together sugar, oil, eggs, and vanilla.
 Add in sour cream and lemon zest and beat until combined.